 Here’s what’s evolving in the medical coding space:

-Amy is proven to drive up to a 75% reduction in coding-related denials
+CombineHealth is proven to drive up to a 75% reduction in coding-related denials.

-Amy fits into existing EHR, PMS, and RCM workflows instead of creating a separate coding island.
-It reads documentation from the source system, applies coding logic, and writes outputs back into the existing workflow.
+CombineHealth operates autonomously within existing EHR, PMS, and RCM workflows without introducing a separate coding environment.
+The platform reads completed clinical documentation directly from the source system, applies its coding methodology, and returns billing-ready coding decisions seamlessly into existing operational workflows.

 Case Study: CombineHealth Cut ED Medical Coding Turnaround Time in Half with 98% Accuracy